trevery/scrap-allitebooks/README.md

 # scrap-allitebooks

-a python crawler to scrap books' downloading urls from allitebooks.com
+a python crawler to scrap books' downloading urls from www.allitebooks.com

 ## requirements

+- python3
+- beautifulsoup4

 I use BeautifulSoup library to parse html, so you need to install it.
 If you have installed, congratulations!
 If you have not, this [page](https://beautifulsoup.readthedocs.io/zh_CN/v4.4.0/#id8) will help.

+Here is a simple guide for installing BeautifulSoup.

+- use pip

+	$ pip install beautifulsoup4

+- use apt-get

+	$ sudo apt-get install python3-bs4

+- use conda or anaconda

+	$ conda install beautifulsoup4

 ## How to use it?